SpaceCat1404/Secure-network-sim/README.md

 This project implements a containerized version of the secure segmented network simulation using Docker Compose to simulate the network architecture, firewall rules, and IDS.

-This project implements a containerized version of the secure segmented network simulation using Docker Compose to simulate the network architecture, firewall rules, and IDS.

 ## Prerequisites
 - Docker Desktop installed and running.
 - Bash shell (macOS/Linux).